Benefits of an all-ceramic crown on implant:

 - Life long, stable solution

-This procedure normally includes four visits to the dentist.
+This procedure is performed comfortably with local anesthetic, with minor post-operative discomfort.
 You should expect to be able to work the day after having the implant installed.

 For your evaluation call Periodontal Associates today at 303-755-4500 or request an appointment

 Course of Treatment

 The course of treatment described here is one of several options available.
 Consult our periodontists to find out what the best solution is for you, given your specific condition.

 The dentist makes a first examination and takes one or more x-rays of the area to prepare for the procedure.

 The implant is put in place.
 At this time, a temporary tooth maybe provided that allows you eat and function like normal almost immediately.
 The implant will need a few months to fuse with the jawbone before the next step is taken.